thomasengels/thomasengels/README.md

 <h2>This is me :v:<h2>

 - 👋 Hi, I’m Thomas, I'm a full stack Angular-Java developer.
-I have a Bsc in computure science and working as a software consultant since 2016.
+I have a Bsc in computer science and working as a software consultant since 2016.

 - 👀 My main interest is ofcourse still career related, but not persé tech skills.
 I want to pursue a more managing role, but this requires people skill, being able to listen and motivate my peers.
 But but besides my career, I'm a fanatic crossfit and painter.
 Crossfit for when I have too much energy and painting for when I need to take some steps back and reflect.